 What works for job search can work for volunteering. 😉

-Networking can help here as well as in job search.
+As I mentioned earlier, networking can help in many ways — here as well as in job search.
 Maybe someone you know knows someone at one of these places.
 Or you can ask a local politician or community representative.
 They may know of organizations you don’t.

 And even in a world where lots of folks are volunteering, hospitals, libraries, community groups, after-school programs often needs tutors or someone to read to a child or older person.
 Or someone to just open the mail or answer phones.
 It’s all good.
 There may even be virtual work, so don’t let that stand in your way!

 Are any of you thinking that’s a lot of work just to get an unpaid volunteer job?
 So what?
 It’s worth it.
 Sometimes, of course, you can find some interesting volunteer work fairly easily.
 But if not .. .as long as you keep doing your regular job search (and borrowing some of these techniques may help), what have you got to lose by volunteering during job search?
 You can watch Judge Judy in reruns or on Hulu.